 Lymph nodes samples can be obtained by:

 An open biopsy means removing the lymph nodes through an incision.
-The doctor will cut into the skin and remove either all or part of a lymph node.
+A cut will be made in the skin.
+All or part of a lymph node will be removed.
 After removal, the incision will be closed with stitches and bandaged.

 Immediately After Procedure TOP